julian-klode/lingolang/docs/permissions.md

 and certain operations that will be useful to build a static analyser that checks permissions on a Go program.

-The reasons for going with a capabilities-derived approach are simple: Monads don't work in Go, as Go does not have generic types; and fractional permissions are less powerful: Capabilities allow you to define objects with single-writer, multiple reader permissions (where there are two references, $ow\overline{W}$ for writing and,
+The reasons for going with a capabilities-derived approach are simple: Monads don't work in Go, as Go does not have generic types; and fractional permissions are less powerful, and we also need to deal with legacy code and perhaps could use some other permissions for describing Go-specific operations, like a permission for allowing a function to be executed as a goroutine.
-$or$ for reading), which might come in handy later, or even just non-linear writeable values, which can be useful for interaction with legacy code.

-This approach is called _Lingo_ (short for linear Go).
+This approach to linear types in Go is called _Lingo_ (short for linear Go).
 Permissions in Lingo are different from the original approach in 'Capabilities for Sharing' in a few points.
 First of all, because Go has no notion of identity, since it uses pointers, the right for that is dropped.
 We end up with 5 rights, or permission bits:
 `r` (read), `w` (write), `R` (exclusive read), `W` (exclusive write), and `o` (ownership).